 No one has ever claimed to be the perfect parent.
 It is a tough job and is not easy all of the time.
 If your child is presenting you with some difficult behaviour then please do not suffer in silence.
 Support is out there for you.

 TRANSITION TO SECONDARY SCHOOL:

 This is a tricky time for children.
 If you have any concerns please do not hesitate to ask for help.
 They can help with both primary and secondary school in order to help you and your child move on smoothly.

 Rachel and Rebecca have information on benefits, helpful local charities, accessible grants and organisations that can help families on a low income

 If you feel you and your family would benefit from support, please feel free to pop into school office and leave your contact details.

-You may find us seeking consent for Nicky to work with your child at school.
-She runs a number of interventions to support children with their emotional and social development including……….
+You may find us seeking consent for Rachel or Rebecca to work with your child at school.
+They run a number of interventions to support children with their emotional and social development including……….